Hanno R. Ellenbogen Citizenship Award: Fourteenth – Věra Čáslavská

 Věra Čáslavská was the fourteenth recipient of the HRE Citizenship Award.

 Věra Čáslavská won seven Olympic gold medals before she was forced into retirement and for many years was denied the right to travel, work and attend sporting events following her protest against the Soviet-led occupation of Czechoslovakia in 1968.
 A signatory of The Two Thousand Words manifesto, Čáslavská was known for her outspoken support of the Czechoslovak democratization movement.
 At the 1968 Olympics in Mexico City she quietly looked down and away while the Soviet national anthem was played during medal ceremonies.
 Her subtle but highly public and widely understood protest resulted in her becoming a persona non grata in the new regime.

 Financial component donated to the primary school in Černošice

 The financial component of Věra Čáslavská's award was donated to eight hundred children, and to support construction of a sports hall at Primary School in Černošice.

 Fifteenth – Iva Drápalová

 Iva Drapalova was the fifteenth recipient of the HRE Citizenship Award.

 Iva Drápalová refused to cooperate with the StB, the Communist secret police, even when she and her family were threatened.
 In 1968 she started working for the Associated Press bureau in Prague when, following the crushing of the Prague Spring, nobody else wanted the job.
 Initially she only agreed to help out as a translator for one week.
-Two year's later she had become AP's Prague correspondent.
+Two years later she had become AP's Prague correspondent.
 After she retired in 1988 she was a translator at Velvet Revolution press conferences and later she worked as a consultant for the L.A.
 Times.